unboxed/unboxed.co/source/blog/2020-04-15-the-future-planning-system-for-local-authorities.html.markdown

 This is a great indicator that BoPS is heading in the right direction.
 There are still many other complexities and considerations to take into account on a project with so many moving parts, which is a core focus when moving forward.

-To conclude the phase, the team also held (and recorded) a final Show & Tell:
+To conclude the phase, the team also held a final Show & Tell:

 <iframe src="https://player.vimeo.com/video/376310404" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>